aws-samples/aws-incident-response-playbooks-workshop/playbooks/credential_exposure/IAM_credential_exposure.md

 1. What related alerts have been triggered?
    * No related alerts have been triggered
 2. What is the classification of the data accessed?
-   * The service resources configuration probed by the actor is classified as "Internal"
+   * The service resource's configuration probed by the actor is classified as "Internal"
 3. What AWS services are not in the approved use list?
    * All services accessed by the actor are allowed to be used by authorized users
 4. What AWS service configurations have been changed?